ewceniza9009/gstream/README.md

 - 🔐 JWT-based user authentication
 - 💅 Responsive UI with Tailwind CSS
 - ⚡ Real-time communication with SignalR and Redis
-- 🌐 Cross-platform support with .NET 9.0
+- 🌐 Cross-platform support with .NET 9.0 (Livestream in Mobile, Web, Desktop & etc)

 ---